Greece Elected at the United Nations Security Council for the 2025-2026 Term

 Diplomacy: in Greek “διπλωματία”.
 At its root, we find the world two, “δύο”.
 Diplomacy, of course, is based on dialogue.
 As peoples, as nations, using diplomacy through dialogue, we can overcome our differences.
 We can arrive at common solutions.

 Democracy: in Greek “δημοκρατία”.
 It literally means power of the people.
-Born in ancient Athens, democracy is also based on dialogue, the open exchange of arguments in the “αγορά”, there are no silent democracies.
+Born in ancient Athens, democracy is also based on dialogue, the open exchange of arguments in the “αγορά”.
+There are no silent democracies.

 As for the emblem of the candidacy, since Goddess Athena planted the olive tree in Attica soil, it has represented peace and wisdom.
 It became the symbol of the Olympic Truce during the ancient Olympic Games, when all wars were in pause.
 A crown of olive leaves was the prize for the winner in the Olympic Games.
 It was the symbol of fair play.
 The olive tree is also a point of reference for Mediterranean countries and people throughout the centuries.